-• Developing a climate model which can be applied to the entire Alpine Space and the Alpine topography.
+- Developing a climate model which can be applied to the entire Alpine Space and the Alpine topography.
 Current models use grids of 10 x 10 km but are derived from data of 200 x 200 km grids.
-It is obvious that a much higher resolution is needed for the Alpine Space with its small-scaled site condition variations.

-• The high risk potential in the Alpine Space results from its geomorphology with high mountains, deep valleys, permafrost areas and glaciers in combination with events of heavy rain- or snowfall and exceptional gradients of day and night temperature.
+It is obvious that a much higher resolution is needed for the Alpine Space with its small-scaled site condition variations. - The high risk potential in the Alpine Space results from its geomorphology with high mountains, deep valleys, permafrost areas and glaciers in combination with events of heavy rain- or snowfall and exceptional gradients of day and night temperature.
 A better understanding of existing risks and of the respective effects of climate change is a prerequisite to reach efficient prevention strategies.

-• Even though the Alpine Space usually is admired because of its amazing and unaffected nature, numerous regions within the alpine arc are prosperous economic areas within the European Union.
+- Even though the Alpine Space usually is admired because of its amazing and unaffected nature, numerous regions within the alpine arc are prosperous economic areas within the European Union.
 Safeguarding and developing the regional key economies in a sustainable way is urgently required in order to keep and create labour opportunities for the alpine population.
 Therefore, the elaboration and discussion of future scenarios describing the potential impacts of climate change to the regional key economic sectors can contribute to an adaptation in tourism, agriculture or forestry.
-Furthermore, new approaches in spatial development, settlement and infrastructure planning as one component of an integrated and sustainable risk prevention strategy can be identified on such a basis.

-Against this background, the main mission of the ClimChAlp project is to • As a matter of principle, Alpine towns and cities are more vulnerable to natural hazards than the surrounding lowlands.
-In spite of enormous raise awareness and support policy-makers, public administration from endeavours in the field of risk prevention, natural disasters will be part of national to local level and stakeholders in the Alpine Space by providing the future life of the alpine population.
-The adjustment of existing protection solid background information on climate change impacts and offering measures or the construction of new technical solutions against flooding, recommendations on how to manage future challenges.
-This paper briefly avalanches or mudflows will probably not meet the demands or take too summarises the project results and shows a range of reaction options - not much time.
-Therefore, early warning systems and general awareness raising only in terms of counteracting climate change related threats, but also in for climate-change related risks are essential. terms of capitalising on potential chances.
+Furthermore, new approaches in spatial development, settlement and infrastructure planning as one component of an integrated and sustainable risk prevention strategy can be identified on such a basis. - As a matter of principle, Alpine towns and cities are more vulnerable to natural hazards than the surrounding lowlands.
+In spite of enormous endeavours in the field of risk prevention, natural disasters will be part of the future life of the alpine population.
+The adjustment of existing protection measures or the construction of new technical solutions against flooding, avalanches or mudflows will probably not meet the demands or take too much time.
+Therefore, early warning systems and general awareness raising for climate-change related risks are essential.